 A good process will show the key activities, the outcomes and the roles that are responsible for those activities.
 More detailed processes can also include; responsibilities (e.g. RACI), systems, requirements, risks, issues and control points among others.

-Process helps us understand how something works, or how we want it to work, but what exactly does it help us understand?
-What should you be looking out for when capturing a process?
+To map process helps us to understand how something works, or how we want it to work, but what exactly does it help us understand?
+What should you be looking out for when you map process?
 It breaks down into three things:

 Understanding each of these will help ensure you get the most out of any process mapping exercise in the future.